SimaDataScience/ResNet-50/README.md

 While the set of data augmentations is identical during both training and prediction, the method that they are applied is slightly different during these phases.
 Firstly, upon initilization, our model calculates the PCA terms needed for augmentation.
 Next, during training, each scaled input image is randomly flipped horizontally with probability 0.5, and then a random 224x224 slice of the image is chosen.
 The RGB values are then transformed, and image is sent into our network.
 Finally, upon prediction, each input image is scaled to five separate scales.
 Each is used to create 10 new images on which to predict: the corners and center of our original image create 5 of our training images, and their horizontal reflections create the remaining 5.
 The PCA values of these 10 images are then transformed, and predictions are made across these 50 new images.
 Our final prediction is then the average across these 50 predictions.

 ### Additional Implementation Details
 The paper includes many finer details that are less novel.
-Relu activation is used for non-output layers, weight and bias initializations are specified, etc. Each of these details are accounted for, but are likely of little interest.
+Relu activation is used for non-output layers, weight initializations are specified, etc. Each of these details are accounted for, but are likely of little interest.

 ## Example Implementation
 ### Basic Implemenation: Creating and Fitting a ResNet-50 Model